2022 COVID-19 protests in China: Detentions

 Some demonstrators were detained immediately following the protests while still others were detained in the weeks to follow, charged with "picking quarrels and provoking trouble".
 Although some individuals were released soon afterwards, or just in advance of the Lunar New Year, others remained in detention or were formally charged.

 One Chinese woman accused Chinese authorities of forcing some to sign blank arrest warrants and detaining them in secret locations.

 According to the Beijing police department contacted by the NPR, the detentions involved a "national security matter".
 Universities from the UK, US, and Australia confirmed that former Chinese students from their institutions had been detained following the protests and Reporters Without Borders noted that four of the detainees were journalists.

 Publishing house editor Cao Zhixin was released on 19 April 2023, alongside three of her friends who had also participated in the protests, after four months of police custody following her December 2022 detention.

+In December 2024, a Chinese student returning from Australia was reportedly sentenced to six years in prison for participating in pro-democracy protests in Sydney, including solidarity rallies for ethnic minorities.
+The student, who had planned to remain in Australia after graduation, lost contact with friends and employers by January 2025.

 Reactions

 China

 PRC Foreign Ministry spokesman Zhao Lijian said at a regular press conference on 28 November that, "On social media there are forces with ulterior motives that relate this fire with the local response to COVID-19", and, "We believe that with the leadership of the Chinese Communist Party and support of the Chinese people, our fight against COVID-19 will be successful."
 Regarding the case of BBC News journalist Edward Lawrence being assaulted and briefly detained in Shanghai, he stated that he was aware of the situation, but claimed it was caused by Lawrence's failure to identify himself properly.

 The Chinese government signaled plans to ease restrictions.
 On 30 November, vice premier Sun Chunlan announced that pandemic controls were entering a "new stage and mission", adding that the Omicron variant is less virulent and that rectification of control methods were underway.
 Sun said local governments should "respond to and resolve the reasonable demands of the masses".

-On 1 December, Xi commented to European Council president Charles Michel that he believes students frustrated by the prolonged strict COVID measures were behind the protests.
+On 1 December, Xi commented to European Council president Charles Michel that he believes students, who were frustrated by the prolonged strict COVID measures, were behind the protests.

 On 7 December, Lu Shaye, China's ambassador to France, linked the protests to foreign forces, arguing that the real protests only took place on the first day and were then controlled by foreign forces to "trigger a color revolution" and that "white is also a color".